norek76/Camera-Motion-Slider/README.md

 - Focus / Shutter Camera Controll
 - Timelapse with start / end position, timer, image shutter
 - Panorama (full squere possible)

-- Video Mode (in development)
+The controller for sure still supports the Dragonframe software.

-The controller supports the Dragonframe software.
+To controll the Slider / Camera Module easily also outside of the home, I've written a small Android application to controll the different modes